tyiu/nostash/README.md

 ## Acknowledgements

+Thanks to [ursuscamp][ursuscamp] for creating Nostore, which this project was forked at version 1.2.0 (c8458140e69dd30b35a31043daedcb88872a270e) and has since been archived.

-Thanks to fiatjiaf for envisioning nostr, but also for creating [nostr-tools][nostr-tools] and the [nos2x][nos2x] extension, which I referenced liberally when stumped during development of this extension.
+Thanks to [fiatjaf][fiatjaf] for envisioning nostr, but also for creating [nostr-tools][nostr-tools] and the [nos2x][nos2x] extension, which was referenced liberally when stumped during development of this extension.

 ## Privacy